If you don’t have much – or any – health writing experience, it’s hard to know where to begin.

 Improving your skills

 Write practice articles in your own time, for yourself.
 Set yourself writing tasks, and share them with family and friends.
 Don’t be afraid to ask other writers for feedback (the worst anyone can say is no).
-Practicing your writing will help you to improve your skills and give you confidence in your abilities.
+Practising your writing will help you to improve your skills and give you confidence in your abilities.

 Help out an experienced writer in exchange for feedback

 If you want to identify areas for improvement and would like your work critiqued by a professional, find an experienced writer or mentor and offer to help on projects in exchange for valuable feedback.
-I don’t recommend writing for free for anyone for a long time – but it is definitely helpful in the beginning if you are looking for ways to grow your experience.
+I don’t recommend writing for free for anyone for a long time – but it is definitely helpful in the beginning if you are looking for ways to grow your health writing experience.

 Volunteer for an organisation in need